-Jessica Salmonson has a number of great webpages dedicated to Cynthia Stockley.
-Click the links below to visit and enjoy them.
+Jessica Salmonson created a number of great webpages dedicated to Cynthia Stockley.
+Click the links below to visit Wayback Machine archived versions, and enjoy them.
 I have learned much from Jessica's well-documented research and opinion.

 1. About Cynthia Stockley and Her African Romances